 Poetry Connections Latvia-UK at Hay Festival, 30th May

 Leading lights from Latvia’s vibrant poetry scene join contemporaries from Scotland and Wales for a unique reading in three languages.
 These award-winning poets will share newly translated poems, collaborations and experiments in a special event which reflects their friendship and celebrates the role art plays in building bridges between cultures.
+The event is part of a larger collaborative project between LAF and Latvian Literature, leading up to the presence of the three Baltic countries as market focus at the London Book Fair 2018.

 With Alys Conran, Valts Ernštreits, Inga Gaile, Rhys Trimble and Ryan Van Winkle.